Failure to Diagnose Bacterial Meningitis

 If it is not treated quickly, bacterial meningitis can lead to severe and debilitating conditions such as brain damage, mental disability, and hearing loss.
 While most people recover, fatality is a possibility.
 From 2003 through 2007, roughly 12% of the people who contracted bacterial meningitis died because of the infection.

-If a doctor failed to diagnose bacterial meningitis and someone you love was seriously injured or killed, we invite you to contact Paulson Coletti Trial Attorneys PC to discuss the possibility of a medical malpractice claim.
+If a doctor failed to diagnose bacterial meningitis and someone you love was seriously injured or killed, we invite you to contact Paulson Coletti Trial Attorneys PC to discuss the possibility of a medical malpractice claim in Portland.

 Detecting the Signs and Symptoms of Bacterial Meningitis